![]() |

 | HOME | A BIT ABOUT BUGS | GALLERY | SYSTEMATIC LISTS | RECORDING BUGS | CONTACT US | LINKS |

-| Tingis ampliata Family: Tingidae Tingis species are grey-brown lacebugs which are covered in white powdery deposits made of wax.
-The 4th antennal segment is clearly broader than 3rd and there are three frontal processes (small projections arising from the front of the head between the antennae).
-They are always fully-winged.
-T. ampliata is found commonly throughout southern and central England on creeping thistle, the hostplant.
-It is distinguished from other Tingis species by the four rows of meshes at the edge of the pronotum and along the margins of the forewings.
+ampliata Family: Tingidae Tingis species are grey-brown lacebugs covered in white powdery deposits made of wax.
+The 4th antennal segment is broader than 3rd and there are three frontal processes (small projections arising between the antennae).
+T. ampliata is distinguished by the four rows of meshes at the margin of the pronotum and forewings.
 The two projections arising just behind the eyes (occipital processes) extend beyond the base of the frontal processes (see right).
-Overwinters as an adult and aggregates on the foodplant in the spring and early summer, when mating takes place.
-Larvae are found June-September; the new adult generation is complete from August onwards.
+It is a common species on Creeping Thistle Cirsium arvense throughout much of Britain.
+Overwinters as an adult and aggregates on the foodplant in the spring and early summer.
 Compare T. cardui Adult: All year Length 3-4 mm |

 ![]() |